International banking and foreign investments

 Though the two are often confused, an international savings account is not the same thing as an offshore account.
 In many cases, offshore accounts are used for investment or strategic tax purposes.
 In contrast, the purpose of an international savings account might be to provide better access to your funds globally, to take advantage of higher interest rates, to diversify risk or to bet on a particular currency.

 International savings accounts are typically set up with bank-to-bank transfers or by switching currency options within your existing bank.
 In many cases, the transactions can be done online.
 Some of the larger global banks can even consolidate your bank statement to show your international savings account right along with your U.S.-based savings account.

 International savings rates

 Banks in the U.S. offer more stability and less currency and default risk than international banks.
-If current interest rates are still tempting you to go overseas, consider countries with stronger economies like Canada, Australia, some western European countries and some of the major Asian countries.
-Remember, though, that permanent residency can be a requirement at some foreign banks.
+If current interest rates are still tempting you to go overseas, consider countries with stronger economies such as Canada, Australia, some Western European countries and some of the major Asian countries.
+Remember though, permanent residency can be a requirement at some foreign banks.